Yashovardhan-Srivastava/RunCPP/README.md

 # RunCPP
-A Simple bash script to run a C++ program.
+A Simple bash script to run a C/C++ program.